CRPS-Optimal Binning for Univariate Conformal Regression: Real-Data Experiments

 The \texttt{mcycle} dataset ($n = 133$) records head acceleration of a motorcycle dummy as a function of time after a simulated impact.
 The response variance changes dramatically: near-zero before $\approx 15$ ms, explosive in the $15$--$30$ ms deformation phase, and moderating thereafter.
 This is the standard benchmark for heteroscedastic prediction intervals in the nonparametric regression literature.

-Cross-validation selects $K^* = 10$, with boundaries clustered in the high-variance impact region ($14$--$28$ ms) and one further boundary at $38$ ms. Figure~\ref{fig:mcycle_partition} shows the K-selection curve and the resulting partition.
-With $n = 133$ observations, $K^* = 10$ implies bins of roughly $6$--$15$ observations; the narrow bins in the chaotic $15$--$30$ ms window improve within-bin exchangeability at the cost of fewer ECDF atoms.
+Cross-validation selects $K^* = 6$, with boundaries at $15.1$, $17.6$, $24.4$, $27.2$, and $38.0$ ms, clustered in the high-variance impact region.
+Figure~\ref{fig:mcycle_partition} shows the K-selection curve and the resulting partition.
+With $n = 133$ observations, $K^* = 6$ implies bins of roughly $10$--$30$ observations; the narrower bins in the chaotic $15$--$30$ ms window improve within-bin exchangeability at the cost of fewer ECDF atoms.
 This is the small-sample manifestation of the bias--variance trade-off discussed in Section~\ref{sec:bias-variance}: the CV criterion selects the best available tradeoff, not a guaranteed minimum bin size, and the coarseness of the within-bin ECDF is absorbed into interval width rather than miscoverage.

 Figure~\ref{fig:mcycle_intervals} and Table~\ref{tab:mcycle_coverage} compare prediction intervals averaged over $R=200$ random 50/50 splits.
-Gaussian split conformal is drastically inefficient: its constant-width interval (mean width $172.4$ g) must be wide enough to cover the high-variance region even at quiet time points.
-CQR (cubic) is better ($134.1$ g) but still $70\%$ wider than our full-$n$ method ($78.9$ g).
-CQR-QRF adapts more flexibly ($87.9$ g) but remains $11\%$ wider.
-All split-conformal competitors exceed nominal coverage ($92.5$--$93.1\%$).
-Our method (full $n$) achieves $91.0 \pm 0.2\%$ coverage with adaptive widths that track the non-stationary variance.
-Applying our method to the same training half as the competitors (italic row, $n_{\rm tr} = 66$) yields coverage of $87.0 \pm 0.5\%$ and mean width $100.5$ g; at this sample size, CQR-QRF ($87.9$ g) achieves narrower intervals, reflecting the bias--variance trade-off discussed in Section~\ref{sec:bias-variance}: fewer observations per bin produce a coarser within-bin ECDF and wider intervals.
+In the matched-sample comparison (top block), Gaussian split conformal is drastically inefficient ($172.4$ g), CQR (cubic) and CQR-IDR are moderately better ($134.1$ g and $127.6$ g respectively), and CQR-QRF adapts most flexibly ($87.9$ g).
+Our method on the same training half (italic row, $n_{\rm tr} = 66$) yields mean width $100.6$ g with sub-nominal coverage ($86.9 \pm 0.5\%$); at this small sample size, CQR-QRF achieves narrower intervals, reflecting the bias--variance trade-off discussed in Section~\ref{sec:bias-variance}: fewer observations per bin produce a coarser within-bin ECDF and wider intervals.
+When all $n$ observations are used (bold row, below the line), our method achieves $90.3 \pm 0.2\%$ coverage with mean width $77.3$ g, narrower than all competitors.
+All split-conformal methods exceed nominal coverage ($92.5$--$93.1\%$).